tensorpack/tensorpack/docs/tutorial/input-source.md

 Let's do some simple math: according to [tensorflow/benchmarks](https://www.tensorflow.org/performance/benchmarks), 4 P100 GPUs can train ResNet50 at 852 images/sec, and the size of those images are 852\*224\*224\*3\*4bytes = 489MB.
-Assuming you have 5GB/s `memcpy` bandwidth, simply copying the data once would take 0.1s -- slowing down your training by 10%.
+Assuming you have 5GB/s `memcpy` bandwidth (roughly like this if you run single-thread copy), simply copying the data once would take 0.1s -- slowing down your training by 10%.
 Think about how many more copies are made during your preprocessing.

 Failure to hide the data preparation latency is the major reason why people